 Deborah W. Denno

 Professor Denno’s Neuroscience and Law Center provides evidence-based information to academics, lawyers, and the public about legally relevant advances in neuroscience with the goal of fostering legal scholarship and the use of neuroscience in legal circles.
 Also at Fordham Law, Professor Denno teaches criminal law, criminal procedure, torts, and seminars on topics such as law and neuroscience as well as advanced criminal law and advanced criminal procedure.
 Professor Denno has visited on the faculties of Columbia Law School and Vanderbilt Law School.
 She has also been a Visiting Professor of Public and International Affairs at Princeton University’s Woodrow Wilson School, a Visiting Senior Fellow at the School of Advanced Study at the University of London, and a British Academy Visiting Professor at the London School of Economics.
-In 2007, the National Law Journal selected Professor Denno as one of its “Fifty Most Influential Women Lawyers in America.”
-In 2013, the National Association of Criminal Defense Lawyers’ renowned magazine, The Champion, selected Professor Denno’s 2011 Michigan State Law Review article, “Courts’ Increasing Consideration of Behavioral Genetics Evidence in Criminal Cases: Results of a Longitudinal Study,” for its Getting Scholarship into Court Project.
+In 2016, the Fordham Student Bar Association named Professor Denno Teacher of the Year.
+In 2007, the National Law Journal selected Professor Denno as one of its "Fifty Most Influential Women Lawyers in America."
+In 2013, the National Association of Criminal Defense Lawyers’ renowned magazine, The Champion, selected Professor Denno's 2011 Michigan State Law Review article, “Courts’ Increasing Consideration of Behavioral Genetics Evidence in Criminal Cases: Results of a Longitudinal Study,” for its Getting Scholarship into Court Project.

 Six of Professor Denno's articles have been cited by the United States Supreme Court.
 In Glossip v.
 Gross, 576 U.S. ___ (2015), the Court’s most recent major pronouncement regarding execution methods, Justice Sotomayor's dissent cited two different articles by Professor Denno.
 In the Court's prior execution methods decision, Baze v.
 Rees, 128 S. Ct.
 1520 (2008), Chief Justice Roberts's plurality opinion and the concurring opinions of Justices Alito, Stevens, and Breyer together cited four different articles by Professor Denno.